-1. All development is to be consistent with the side and rear setback controls in the relevant Tables 4.2 to 4.6 and principles in Figure 4-7 Dwelling and open space siting principles for different lot orientations.
+All development is to be consistent with the side and rear setback controls in the relevant Tables 4.2 to 4.6 and principles in Figure 4-7 Dwelling and open space siting principles for different lot orientations.

 - 2. The location of a zero lot line (Side A) is to be determined primarily by topography and should be on the low side of the lot to minimise water penetration and termite issues.
 Other factors to consider include dwelling design, adjoining dwellings, landscape features, street trees, vehicle crossovers and the lot orientation as illustrated at Figure 4-7 Dwelling and open space siting principles for different lot orientations. - 3.
-For attached or semi-detached dwellings the side setback only applies to the end of a row of attached housing, or the detached side of a semi-detached house. - 4.
-Pergolas, swimming pools and other landscape features/structures are permitted to encroach into the rear setback. - 5.
-The minimum setback to dwellings from a side boundary that adjoins Public Recreation or Drainage land shall be: - 3m in the R2, R3 and R4 zones. - 4.5m in the Environmental Living zone. - 6.
-For dwellings with a minimum 900mm side setback, projections permitted into side and rear setback areas include eaves (up to 450 millimetres wide), fascias, sun hoods, gutters, down pipes, flues, light fittings, electricity or gas meters, rainwater tanks and hot water units. - 7.
+For attached or semi-detached dwellings, the side setback only applies to the end of a row of attached housing, or the detached side of a semi-detached house. - 4.
+Only Pergolas, swimming pools and other landscape features/structures are permitted to encroach into the rear setback.
+No structures are permitted within the rear setback.
+Exceptions include those listed Part 3 of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008. - 4.-Where building elements extend into the side and rear setback, the elements are to be easily distinguishable through the use of colours, materials, articulation etc. - The minimum setback to dwellings from a side boundary that adjoins Public Recreation or Drainage land shall be: - 6.
+3m in the R2, R3 and R4 zones. - 7.
+4.5m in the Environmental Living zone. - 8.
+For dwellings with a minimum 900mm side setback, projections permitted into side and rear setback areas include eaves (up to 450 millimetres wide), fascias, sun hoods, gutters, down pipes, flues, light fittings, electricity or gas meters, rainwater tanks and hot water units. - 9.
 No overhanging eaves, gutters or services (including rainwater tanks, hot water units, air-conditioning units or the like) of the dwelling on the benefited lot will be permitted within the easement.
-Any services and projections permitted under Clause 4.2.4 (6) within the easement to the burdened lot dwelling should not impede the ability for maintenance to be undertaken to the benefitted lot.
+Any services and projections permitted under Clause 4.2.4 (6) within the easement to the burdened lot dwelling should not impede the ability for maintenance to be undertaken to the benefitted lot. - 9.10.
+Where a swimming pool is proposed, the minimum side and rear setback must be at least 1m from the pool concourse.
+This setback must consist of a soft landscaped area.